MdSafwaan/AUTO-GIT-DEPLOYER-APP/README.md

 To get started with Auto Git Deployer, follow these steps:

-1. Install Poetry (if not already installed):pip install poetry
+1. Install Poetry (if not already installed): pip install poetry
-2. Set up the project:poetry install
+2. Set up the project: poetry install
-3. Activate the Poetry shell:poetry shell
+3. Activate the Poetry shell: poetry shell
-4. Run the Streamlit app:streamlit run app.py
+4. Run the Streamlit app: streamlit run app.py

 This will start the Auto Git Deployer application, and you can access it through your web browser.